tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/alias/2-create.md

     1232: "mkto1245433:213ad"
 ---

-Alias customerId from one Datasource with the customerId of the Optimizely Datasource.
+Alias the customer ID of the specified datasource with the customer ID of the Optimizely datasource.

-In the example above, the displayed Ids in Datasources *8905* and *1232* are now linked the Optimizely User ID *oeu1234.5678* (*678* is the Optimizely DatasourceID and *567* is the DCP Service ID).
+In the example, the customer IDs corresponding to datasources *8905* and *1232* are now aliased to the Optimizely User ID *oeu1234.5678*.
+The Optimizely datasource ID is *678* and the DCP Service ID is *567*.

-The payload for this POST rest api call should have the content type `application/json`.

 <div class="lego-attention lego-attention--warning push--bottom">

-The `datasourceId` for this call should be the datasourceId of the Optimizely Datasource.
-You can find this id using [List Datasources](/rest/customer_profiles/#list-dcpservice-datasources)
+The `datasourceId` for this call should be the ID of the Optimizely datasource.
+You can find this ID using [list datasources](/rest/customer_profiles/#list-dcpservice-datasources) and finding the datasource with `is_optimizely=true`.
+In this example, it is *678*.
 The `customerId` for this call should be the Optimizely User ID.
+In this example, it is *oeu1234.5678*.
 </div>